Verifying Integer Programming Results: Computational experiments

 From this table, we can make a number of observations.
 First, there is a noticeable, but not prohibitive, cost to generate the certificates.
-The differences in \sciptime{} between SCIP and SCIP+C are due to both the difference in dual bounding strategies, and the overhead for writing the certificate files.
-In some additional experiments, we observed that on the 39 instances in the easy-solved category, the file I/O amounted to roughly 7\% of the solution time, based on this we believe that future modifications to the code will allow us to solve and print certificates in times much closer to those in the SCIP column.
+The differences in \sciptime{} between \scip and \scipc are due to both the difference in dual bounding strategies, and the overhead for writing the certificate files.
+In some additional experiments, we observed that on the 39 instances in the easy-solved category, the file I/O amounted to roughly 7\% of the solution time, based on this we believe that future modifications to the code will allow us to solve and print certificates in times much closer to those in the \scip column.
 Perhaps most importantly, we observe that the time to check the certificates is significantly less than the time to solve the instances.

 Moreover, the certificate tightening program \texttt{viprttn} is able to make significant reductions in the certificate size, and the resulting certificate sizes are often surprisingly manageable.
+Most striking is the tightening in the memout categories, which significantly exceed the approximately 50\% reduction that could be expected by removing the redundant linear inferences derived for internal nodes of the branch-and-bound tree.
+The most extreme tightening was achieved for the instance \texttt{markshare1\_1} in `easy-memout', from 10\,{ GB} to 8\,{ kB}.
+This is explained by the fact that the root dual bound is already zero and the tree search is only performed for finding the optimal solution.
+Hence, the certificate is highly redundant and the derived constraints for all but the root node can be removed.

+The average reductions in the other categories are smaller, but also strictly above 50\%.
+This shows that \texttt{viprttn} performs more than just a removal of internal nodes.
+These results also show two aspects in which \scip's certificate printing can be improved: by avoiding printing dual bound derivations for internal nodes using a buffering scheme, and by not generating dual bound derivations for nodes that do not improve upon the bound of the parent node.